FREE TIPS & TRICKS

 1) It’s possible to contact Google’s team.
 You can do that by logging into your Google Business Profile and choosing Support in the menu on the left.
 In the pop-up window scroll down and click on “Contact us” in the “Need more help?” section.
 There describe your issue and choose one of the contact options.

 2) There is also a direct link to the contact form.

-3) Other ways to get support: send a direct message on Twitter or ask Google My Business community.
+3) Other ways to get support: send a direct message on Twitter or ask Google Business Profile community.

 If Google refused to take down the review that you found defamatory and you still want to have it deleted, there is another option – to sue the reviewer*.
 This is a very complicated and expensive process, so think twice before starting it.
 If a business is successful in obtaining a court judgment against a reviewer, Google will most likely remove the review.

 Please note that a business can’t sue someone for giving a negative review based on their opinion.
 It has to be an assertion of facts that are untrue and harm the business’ commercial reputation.